quintans/goSQL/README.md

 	SelectTo(&publisher)
 ```

-The short version, that internally uses the previous query is:
+The short version, that internally uses the previous query, is:

 ```go
 store.Retrive(&publisher, 2)